fga-eps-mds/2022-2-Squad07/README.md

     Valid separators: registration_name, registration-name, registration:name, registration name.

-* flag: int - optional parameter that defines the final output format.
+* flag: int - optional parameter that defines the final format of each document.
     - 1 (def.) - The doc will be converted to .pdf
     - 2 - The doc will remain in .md

+* zip: int - optional parameter that defines the final format of the set.
+    - 0 (def.) - The set will be kept at folder ./output;
+    - 1 - The files will be joint in a output.zip;

+* constraint: str - optional parameter that sets a constraint for data filtering.
+    Exemple: Suppose you have a data set of students' grades, and you would like to generate a certificate for those whose grades are greater or equal than 8.
+In this case, you could simply type: "... --constraint 'Grade >= 8.0' (assuming you really have a column named "Grade").

 With that, you may open an interactive shell and run:
 ```bash